Celtic metal: Characteristics

 Similar to its parent genre of folk metal, the music of Celtic metal is a diverse collection with bands pursuing different subgenres of heavy metal music.
-While bands such as Suidakra ply their trade with the more extreme subgenres of black or death metal, other groups like Mägo de Oz and Skiltron prefer a more traditional or power metal sound, and Leah performs a symphonic metal sound with world music influences.
+While bands such as Suidakra ply their trade with the more extreme subgenres of black or death metal, other groups like Mägo de Oz and Skiltron prefer a more traditional or power metal sound, Leah performs a symphonic metal sound with world music influences, and Gun Ghaol perform modern metalcore.

 Many bands in the genre enhance their sound with the use of a folk instrument.
 Bagpipes are used by bands such as Skiltron and Ithilien.
 The fiddle is used by such bands as Mägo de Oz, Ithilien and Eluveitie.
-The tin whistle and flute, can be found in such bands as Cruachan, Ithilien, Waylander and Eluveitie.
-While the Irish bands of the genre make use of native instruments such as the uilleann pipe and bodhrán.
+The tin whistle and flute can be found in such bands as Cruachan, Ithilien, Waylander and Eluveitie, while the Irish bands of the genre make use of native instruments such as the uilleann pipe and bodhrán.